Decoupled Alignment for Robust Plug-and-Play Adaptation: Experimental Studies

-\paragraph{Results.} In \autoref{tab:result}, our findings indicate that the average perplexity changes by 1.69, with the LLama-2-13b model showing no change in perplexity.
-In one specail case, the Gemme 2b family's models display the most significant increase in perplexity, at 16.23.
-Additionally, the average cosine similarity is 0.82, with Dolphin-2.6-mistral-7b-dpo achieving the highest similarity of 0.91.
+\paragraph{Results.} In \autoref{tab:result}, our findings indicate that the average perplexity increases by 1.69, with the Llama-2-13b model showing no change.
+In one special case, the Gemme-2B family's models display the most significant increase in perplexity, at 16.23.
+Additionally, the average cosine similarity is 0.87, with Dolphin-2.6-mistral-7b-dpo achieving the highest similarity of 0.91.
 Those indicate that the system does not adversely affect the original capabilities of the language model.
 Additionally, in \autoref{tab:result}, our finding indicate the average accuracy drops by 2.06\% using 5-shot prompting on the MMLU dataset.
 Most models exhibit only slight changes in accuracy.
-The only exception is gemma-2b and gemma-7b-ultrachat-sft experience significant drops of 19.77\% and 12.87\%, respectively.
+Overall, DAPA preserves utility for most models, but we observe two clear failure cases: Gemmalpaca-2B and Gemma-7B-Ultrachat-SFT, whose MMLU scores drop by 19.77\% and 12.87\%, respectively.
+We attribute these failures to increased sensitivity to layer-level fusion: Gemmalpaca-2B has limited parameter redundancy due to its small scale, while Gemma-7B-Ultrachat-SFT is likely more fragile because prior task-specific SFT already reshaped its internal representations, making subsequent fusion more prone to interfering with the model’s original knowledge organization.
+We also provide additional experimental results for the 0-shot and 1-shot settings in \cref{ap:shot}.

-In \autoref{tab:Big_bench}, our results our results show a 2.77\% average accuracy decrease using the CoA methodology on the Big-Bench datasets.
+In \autoref{tab:Big_bench}, our results show a 2.77\% average accuracy decrease using the CoA methodology on the Big-Bench datasets.
 In one exception, OpenHermes-2-Mistral-7B shows the most significant improvement, achieving a 10\% increase in accuracy on SocialQA dataset, while Gemma-alpaca-2B shows the largest decrease, with a 24\% decrease on the SocialQA dataset.

 Overall, these findings regarding models' perplexity, responses' cosine similarity, and performance on the real-life question-answering and problem-solving tests indicate that the \sys aligner does not significantly impair the models' performance after using \sys aligner.